OderoPos/docs/source/includes/_thirdpartyintegration.md

 ## Launcher
-In order to be recognized by Token Platform and be visible in the Launcher, please add the following lines to `AndroidManifest.xml` file.
+In order to be recognized by Token Platform and be visible in the Launcher, please also add the following lines to `AndroidManifest.xml` file.

 > AndroidManifest.xml